Pisek North Dakota

 The St. John Nepomucene Catholic Church in Pisek was blessed on the feast of St. John Nepomucene May 16, 1887.
 Monsignor Joseph Hessoun, a Missouri priest, conducted services on July 5, 1887.

-Family names listed in the index include (multiple references shown in parentheses):
+Family names included in the book (number of instances shown in parentheses):

 home